File Sharing

 FAQs and troubleshooting

-Use this section to solve common questions and issues with the File Sharing tab.
+Use this section to solve common questions and issues with the file workflow.

 Collaborators in basic mode only have view access to Project Files and the activity feed.
 They cannot upload, rename, or change statuses.

 If someone needs to upload or manage assets, the project owner should adjust their role or upgrade to a plan that includes Pro upload features.
-Changes take effect the next time they open the project at /collab/{id} and navigate to Distribution → File Sharing.
+Changes take effect the next time they open the project at /collab/{id} and navigate to Post-Production → Project Files.

 Project Files is meant for short-term collaboration, not permanent storage.
 Files may expire and be auto-deleted after a limited retention window.

-Always check the policy notice at the top of the Project Files subtab for the current rules.
-For long-term storage, keep a copy in your own archive and move approved files to Release Assets or your delivery pipeline.
+Always check the policy notice at the top of Project Files for the current rules.
+For long-term storage, keep a copy in your own archive and use Distribution → File Sharing or your delivery pipeline for approved files.

 If you do not see the uploader or get blocked when you try to add files: